chi-tony/paper-trading/README.md

 &nbsp;

 ### **Auto-Complete**
-Using source code online and [Yong Hong Tan's full list of stocks](https://medium.datadriveninvestor.com/download-list-of-all-stock-symbols-using-this-python-package-12937073b25), Auto-Complete functionality was added to the Quote tab.
+Using source code online and [Finnhub's API] (https://finnhub.io/docs/api/stock-symbols), Auto-Complete functionality was added to the Quote tab.
 As users type into the input box, the application searches through the list of stock names to determine possible suggestions.
 This code was based on an article by [Geeks for Geeks](https://www.geeksforgeeks.org/autocomplete-input-suggestion-using-python-and-flask/), with [styling](https://stackoverflow.com/questions/17838380/styling-jquery-ui-autocomplete) and [adjusted search functionality](https://stackoverflow.com/questions/43615966/jquery-ui-autocomplete-match-first-letter-typed) provided via Stack Overflow.

 ![autocomplete](/pictures/autocomplete.gif)